 4.7.3.
-Implications of the World Health Organisation check list
+Implications of the World Health Organization check list

-Strong The "Surgical Safety Checklist" must be implemented in all surgical procedures to improve the safety of surgical interventions and to reduce avoidable complications.
+· · · · · · · · · · · · · · · · · · · Strong The "Surgical Safety Checklist" must be implemented in all surgical procedures to improve the safety of surgical interventions and to reduce avoidable complications.
+It has be en 5 years The "Surgical Safety Checklist" must be implemented in all surgical procedures to improve the safety of surgical interventions and to reduce avoidable complications.